JamesJose7/gov-semantic-searcher/README.md

 # Government Semantic Searcher
 Semantic Searcher of Government data extracted from CKAN platforms.
-Final project of the course SBC.
+Final project of the SBC course.

 ## Recursos adicionales